 In ‘Avatar: the Last Airbender’, magic drives the plot.
 But in the Harry Potter series, magic serves the story.

 Rowling tackles the predictability problem with a hybrid magic system of both firm and soft elements.
 She chooses firm or soft magic based on what what she needs to do to keep the plot progressing, develop her characters, and set up twist endings.
-As the series progresses, Rowling increasingly relies on soft magic solutions which she may foreshadow, but she doesn’t show Harry learning most of them, and many are only partially justified after the fact.
+As the series progresses, Rowling increasingly relies on soft magic solutions which she may foreshadow.
+But she doesn’t show Harry learning most of them, and many are only partially justified after the fact.

 Books 1 – 3: Firm Problems & Soft Solutions